Transport for the Greater Cairns Area

 Public transport vehicles that don't have tailpipe emissions are trains and trams (light rail) that use overhead electric power, and electric buses; each of these transport systems have their advantages and disadvantages.
 One Australian city going through a public transport revolution and has examples of what to do and what not to do, is Sydney.

-Sydney once had a very extensive tram network.
-It was about four times the size of Melbourne's present day system.
+Sydney once had a very extensive tram network, even larger than Melbourne's present day system.
 The policy in Sydney these days is to convert much of their old tramway lines back into use.
 At Sydney Central Station, the old tramway line that went westward has been re-birthed and now goes through the "touristy" areas of Chinatown and the Darling Harbour area and continues on along the refurbished old goods line and terminates at the inner-west suburb of Dulwich Hill.
 What's easily noticed is that the "touristy" areas of the rail line are significantly more busy than the suburban areas of Roselle Bay to Dulwich Hill.
 This suggests that light rail lends itself to the "touristy" areas but, possibly because of the slow speed of light rail, it just doesn't cut it with suburban commuters.

 Sydney's eastern suburbs light rail line, which is under construction, is very much in the news, but for all the wrong reasons: these reasons are the trimming and removal of 150 year old Moreton Bay Fig trees, the digging up of ancient Aboriginal artifacts and the complaints of businesses along parts of the proposed route who believe that they will lose parking space for their customers.
 For an overview of the problems, click here.
 A poster promoting this project is shown below: